COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving

 The quantitative results can be found in \autoref{tab:COLA-DG}.

-The first global observation is the systematic improvement for domain generalization when models were trained with COLA, regardless of the model.
-As mentioned before, it stems from two effects: the size and the domain variety inside the COLA training set.
+The first global observation is the systematic improvement in domain generalization when models were trained with COLA, regardless of the model.
+As mentioned before, this improvement stems from two effects: the size and the domain variety inside the COLA training set.

-We want to demonstrate that it is indeed domain variety that is the cause of domain generalization improvement.
+We want to demonstrate that domain variety is indeed the cause of domain generalization improvement.
 As dataset size cannot be left out of our analysis, we will dissect both of these effects in Section IV.D.
-For the remainder of this discussion, we will assume that indeed, domain variety improves domain generalization performance.
+For the remainder of this discussion, we will assume that, indeed, domain variety improves domain generalization performance.

-Performance improvements are significant for each domain shift: the significant improvement when evaluating ParisLuco3D and PandaFF proves resilience to sensor shift, and the significant improvement when evaluating on SemanticPOSS and Panda64 proves resilience to scene and appearance shifts.
+Performance improvements are significant for each domain shift: the significant improvement when evaluating ParisLuco3D and PandaFF proves resilience to sensor shift, and the significant improvement when evaluating SemanticPOSS and Panda64 proves resilience to scene and appearance shifts.

 KPConv uses the z-coordinate as an input vector for semantic segmentation.
 As such, when trained on only one dataset, it is very sensitive to sensor location and displays mediocre domain generalization results.
 When it is trained on a variety of data, this overfitting pattern is partially erased, which results in drastic improvement (from +11.3\% to +46.9\%).
 Nonetheless, source-to-source results are slightly reduced.